deseretdigital-ui/date-range-picker/README.md

 * defaultValue - A moment range object with the default range you want selected.
 Defaults to this.props.ranges[2] (i.e. last 7 days)
 * alwaysShowCalendar - Controls whether the calendar always shows or only for custom ranges.
 Defaults to true.

+# Styles

+A basic stylesheet is included for you in lib/styles.css or scss/index.scss.
+This is optional.
+If you wish customize it and use different styles, copy the scss to your own projects directory and change as needed.

 # Simple Example

 ```jsx